 This post continues my series, “Grammar Questions You’ve Been Too Embarrassed to Ask.”
-You can read the first one here.
+You can read the first one here and the third one here.
 Today we’re going to talk about two commonly misused sets of words (and a bonus set at the end).

 Different from vs. different than

 I once saw a book for sale by an indie publisher called No Different than Johnny (I have changed the name of the guy in the title to protect the guilty publishing house).
 I was pretty shocked that this embarrassing mistake got by the editors, but experience in the field has taught me that sometimes it’s not the editor’s fault; the publisher herself might have wanted it that way – goodness knows why.

 In any case, the different from/than conundrum is a common mistake, and I thought we could explore it together.

 Since two entities differ from each other and don’t differ than each other, you almost always use from in this case.
 For instance:

 - The color of my eyes is different from the color of your eyes.

 - The children in the park were different from those in the swimming pool.

 - English differs from French in that English doesn’t have feminine and masculine nouns.